RishitKothari/Task-4-first-nodejs-api/README.md

-# A Custom Api where you can add post , update post, find individual post, delete individual post etc.
+# A Custom Api where you can add post , update post, find individual post & delete individual post etc.